 You have finally packed all your items and you are in the airport; you have clear airport security and are ready to board the plane.

 - Know and Ask for your options.
-Check with airport employee to see how you can make your trip can more appealing.
+Check with airport employees to see how you can make your trip can more appealing.
 Some terminals offer their clients: play areas, different food choices, among other elements that help you make the most out of your trip.

 - Keep your luggage near your seat.
 Keeping your luggage near you will make deplaning faster.
 If you place them in the first available space, you can slow down everything.